witlox/dcs/README.md

 Part 1 is meant to be run on Amazon, part 2 is meant to be run at your local site (where you have the input data for your simulation and where the result ends up).

 To start the system:
-- check if your AWS firewall settings allow the forwarded ports (22/80/5000/9200/9300)
+- check if your AWS firewall settings allow the forwarded ports (22/80 for external connections, 22/5000/9200/9300 for worker/controller communication)
-- Launch an Amazon image (basic Amazon Linux instance is sufficient)
+- Launch an Amazon image (basic Amazon Linux instance is sufficient, scale the type according to concurrent workload and have a sufficiently large disk)
 - sudo yum update -y
 - sudo yum install -y docker
 - sudo yum install -y git